Building Your Information Architecture

 How to create templates

-An Uwazi collection is made up of types of information called Entities that live in the Library ../_images/image_0.png.
+An Uwazi collection is made up of types of information called Entities that live in the Library Library icon.
 An entity has Properties, can hold Primary Documents and/or Supporting Files, and can have Relationships to other entities.
 Before you can create an entity in the Library, you must create a Template for it, which gives an entity a standardised structure.

 To create a template:

-Step 2: Click on the Add Template button.
+Step 2: Click on the Add template button.

 Step 4: On the right side of the screen is a list of Properties.
 Drag and drop one property at a time onto the template, or click on the plus icon to add the property.